Cuba: Dance

 Cuban culture encompasses a wide range of dance forms.
 Danzón was the official musical genre and dance of Cuba.
 Mambo music and dance developed originally in Cuba, with further significant developments by Cuban musicians in Mexico and the US.
 The cha-cha-cha is another dance of Cuban origin, while the Cuban bolero originated in Santiago de Cuba in the last quarter of the 19th century.
 Concert dance is supported by the government and includes internationally renowned companies such as the Ballet Nacional de Cuba.

 Salsa dancing originated in Cuba and Cuban salsa is danced around the world.

+Media

+ETECSA opened 118 cybercafes across the country in 2013.
+The government of Cuba provides an online encyclopedia website called EcuRed that operates in a "wiki" format.
+Internet access is controlled, and e-mail is closely monitored.

+Since 2018, access to Internet by mobile data is available.
+In 2019, 7.1 million Cubans could access the Internet.
+The prices of connections, since WiFi zones, or mobile data, or from houses through "Nauta Hogar" service have been decreasing, especially since the economic reform of January 2021, when all the salaries increased by at least 5 times, and the prices of Internet remain in the same point.
+In 2024, it was reported that 8.19 million Cuban people have Internet access.
+There were 6.68 million mobile connections in Cuba in January 2021.

+Cuisine

+Cuban cuisine is a fusion of Spanish and Caribbean cuisines.
+Cuban recipes share spices and techniques with Spanish cooking, with some Caribbean influence in spice and flavor.
+Food rationing, which has been the norm in Cuba for the last four decades, restricts the common availability of these dishes.
+The traditional Cuban meal is not served in courses; all food items are served at the same time.

+The typical meal could consist of plantains, black beans and rice, ropa vieja (shredded beef), Cuban bread, pork with onions, and tropical fruits.
+Black beans and rice, referred to as moros y cristianos (or moros for short), and plantains are staples of the Cuban diet.
+Many of the meat dishes are cooked slowly with light sauces.
+Garlic, cumin, oregano, and bay leaves are the dominant spices.

 Sports

 Due to historical associations with the United States, many Cubans participate in sports that are popular in North America, rather than sports traditionally played in other Latin American nations.
 Baseball is the most popular.
 Other popular sports include volleyball, boxing, athletics, wrestling, basketball and water sports.
 Cuba is a dominant force in amateur boxing, consistently achieving high medal tallies in major international competitions.
-Cuban boxers are not permitted to turn professional by their government.
 Boxers Rances Barthelemy and Erislandy Lara defected to the U.S. and Mexico respectively.
 Cuba also provides a national team that competes in the Olympic Games.
 Jose R. Capablanca was a Cuban world chess champion from 1921 to 1927.